geerlingguy/mcrouter-operator/mcrouter-operator/roles/mcrouter_operator_role/README.md

 memcached-operator-role
 =========

-An Ansible role which deploys a Memcached Operator to Kubernetes.
+An Ansible role which deploys a Mcrouter Operator to Kubernetes.
 This role is referenced by the Openshift Ansible Operator Tutorial that can be found here:

 https://learn.openshift.com/ansibleop/ansible-operator-overview/